pascalgoedeke/Java-Console-Battleship/README.md

 # Java-Console-Battleship
 Battleship Game in Java Console with Opponent AI
+The size of the board and the amount of ships can be customised.

 ## Place ships
 Before you start playing, you need to place your ships on the left board.